 (And maybe, this time, I thought that Percy might finally prove himself on the side of the angels by figuring the situation out.
 I wasn’t completely off with that guess.
 But Rowling doesn’t seem to have considered it worth her while to go much of anywhere with it.)

-So instead, we suddenly got lumbered with Pius Thicknesse, who was more hopeless than even Percy was willing to tolerate.
+So instead, we suddenly got lumbered with Pius Thicknesse, who was more hopeless than even Percy was willing to tolerate over the long haul.
 We really didn’t need him.
 And I still rather think his introduction was a mistake.